 US District Court, District of New Jersey, 1999

-Ms. Sotelo previously practiced at The Golden Firm, in Coral Gables, at Shutts & Bowen LLP, in Miami, at Mantell, Prince & Reynolds, P.C., a boutique tax/trusts and estates law firm in New Jersey, and was a judicial law clerk to the Honorable Rosemary Gambardella, Chief Bankruptcy Judge for the District of New Jersey.
+Ms. Sotelo previously practiced at several firms in Miami, including Shutts & Bowen LLP.
+Before moving to Miami, she worked in New Jersey at Mantell, Prince & Reynolds, P.C., a boutique tax/trusts and estates law firm, and she was a judicial law clerk to the Honorable Rosemary Gambardella, Chief Bankruptcy Judge for the District of New Jersey.

 Ms. Sotelo continues as of counsel to Mantell, Prince & Reynolds, working with "snowbird" clients who travel between New Jersey and Florida.

 Ms. Sotelo has participated in many medical and philanthropic missions to Peru with her family.
 Ms. Sotelo lives in Miami with her husband and three children.

 While no one can minimize the grief involved at a loved one's passing, Ms. Sotelo strives to eliminate the administrative hassle by working with clients to plan the smooth transition of their assets at death to their desired beneficiaries.